BitBay Review – A Beginner’s Guide

 The exchange seems to be unregulated, with the only mention for AML/KYC policies coming from an internal memo.
 This, in turn, allows it to cater to a larger array of countries.

-BitBay offers support in the form of a helpdesk and phone support within business hours.
+BitBay offers support in the form of a helpdesk.
 From personal use of the helpdesk, I can say it’s really hard to find what you’re looking for in there, as the search function isn’t very precise.

 There’s not a lot of online reviews about BitBay, this could be a sign of the exchange’s popularity.
 The reviews I could find don’t shed any new light on the exchange, aside from the fact that some claim the exchange is unregulated.